baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 }
 ```

+**Explanation**:

-**This class is responsible for:**
+The `ApiFixture` class is responsible for:

-- Setting up a PostgreSQL server resce.
+- Setting up a PostgreSQL server resource.
 - Configuring the host with the necessary connection strings.
 - Ensuring the database is created before tests run.
 - Starting and stopping the application host.
-- Cleaning up resces after tests are completed.
+- Cleaning up resources after tests are completed.

 ### Test Cases Class

-The `ProductEndpointsTests` class contains integration tests for the product endpoints of r API.
+The `ProductEndpointsTests` class contains integration tests for the product endpoints of the API.
 It uses the `ApiFixture` to set up the test environment and `HttpClient` to make requests to the API.

 ```csharp
 public class ProductEndpointsTests(ApiFixture fixture, ITestOutputHelper output) : IClassFixture<ApiFixture>